-- Improving the quality of life for people with mental illness; - Improved service quality for migrant communities; - Improving access to aged care and health services by Aboriginal people 45 years and older; - Reducing the negative impacts of homelessness through early intervention and support;

-- Improving identification of need and access to services for people with disability; - Reducing social isolation; - Improving access to local and community transport for people who are transport disadvantaged; and - Improving safety and amenity.
+- 11. Improving dementia support; - 12.
+Improving service quality for migrant communities; - 13.
+Improving access to aged care and health services by Aboriginal people 45 years and older; - 14.
+Reducing homelessness; - 15.
+Improving identification of need and access to services for people with a disability; - 16.
+Reducing social isolation; - 17.
+Improving access to local and community transport for people who are transport disadvantaged; and - 18.
+Improving safety and amenity.